-Square Top Mountain is a 9.4 mile out and back trail located near Idaho Springs, CO and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until September.
+Square Top Mountain is a 6.7 mile lightly trafficked out and back trail located near Idaho Springs, Colorado that features a lake and is rated as difficult.
+The trail offers a number of activity options and is accessible from July until September.

 Did this hike last weekend and it was fantastic.
 Its rated moderate but should be moderate/high as the Southish slope is very steep and their really isn't a distinct trail for the majority of the hike.